Welcome to Cooper Lodge, St Edward’s newest boarding House.

 How about your family?

 My wife Gudrun is an opera singer.
 She was a scholar at the Royal Academy when we met.
 I have a step son called Thor who is 24 and a musician – a pianist and composer based in Reykjavik.
-Eva, our daughter, is starting in Mac’s in the Lower Sixth in September, and Peter in Segar’s in the Shells.
+Eva, our daughter, is in the Upper Sixth in Mac’s, and Peter in Segar’s in the Fourth Form.

 What are your hobbies outside School?